eslint/eslint/docs/src/use/configure/migration-guide.md

 #### .eslintrc

-By default, .`eslintrc` files lint all files (except those covered by `.gitignore`) in the directory in which they’re placed and child directories:
+By default, .`eslintrc` files lint all files (except those covered by `.gitignore`) in the directory in which they’re placed and its child directories:

 ```javascript
 // .eslintrc.js